wonggary85/Teamspacerschoice/readme.md

 * (Optional) Enable SMS support
   * via Google Voice and Gmail API
     * Install python modules with `pip install -r gv_requirements.txt` (saved in SMS directory)
-    * Enable Gmail API on the account with Google Voice: https://console.developers.google.com
+    * Enable Gmail API on the account with Google Voice
     * Create a project, then create an OAuth 2.0 Client ID named 'groundbreaker.py' (type:Other) and download the client secret JSON to the groundbreaker.py directory
     * First run will require a user to authorize the application
   * via Twilio (NYI)